 I provide correlations between variables describing financial covenants and amendment behavior and other firms' and loans' characteristics in tables 7 and 8.
 A few observations are worth discussing.
-First, the strictness of financial covenants in original contracts is associated with the firm's and loan's characteristics in an intuitive way.
-Larger firms (measured by total assets) with less leverage (measured by leverage and debt-to-EBITDA ratios) generally obtain looser covenants from their lenders, in line with findings in prior studies (e.g., Bradley and Roberts (2015)).
+First, the strictness of financial covenants in original contracts is associated with firm and loan characteristics in an intuitive way.
+Larger firms (measured by total assets) with less leverage (measured by leverage and debt-to-EBITDA ratios) generally obtain looser covenants from their lenders, in line with prior findings (e.g., Bradley and Roberts (2015)).
 Covenant strictness is positively correlated with loan spreads (all-in-drawn spread) and with the loan involving collateral, consistent with riskier borrowers obtaining worse credit conditions on all dimensions.
-Note that if we control for the borrowers' risk, we would see a negative correlation between covenant strictness and interest rate, suggesting the trade-off between the two ways of granting control to the lender (Bradley and Roberts (2015)).
+Note that controlling for the borrowers' risk would show a negative correlation between covenant strictness and interest rate, suggesting the trade-off between the two ways of granting control to the lender (Bradley and Roberts (2015)).

-Second, amendment behavior seems not strongly correlated with the strictness of initial covenants or with the borrower's financial health.
+Second, amendment behavior appears not strongly correlated with the strictness of initial covenants or with the borrower's financial health.
 The correlation between a binary variable for amendment and the strictness of financial covenants is less than 10% and the binary variable for being close to a covenant violation is only 24%.
 Similarly, amendments are not correlated with borrowers' leverage ratio and are only weakly correlated with the debt-to-EBITDA ratio.
 These facts suggest that amendments may not serve to resolve violations, as waivers do, but have different economic purposes.